sha-heg/JobHunt/README.md

-### Corona Virus Data Analysis using Jupyter notebook and Excel
+### Corona Virus Data Analysis using Jupyter notebook and state wise data analysis using Excel